sebastianecheverrir/ElasticConstantsTensor/README.md

 2. Go to each folder and run the Abinit calculations

 3. Once the Abinit calculations are completed, run the bash script `ElasticConstantsREAD.sh`.
-This script reads the output from the Abinit simulations and writes the files E11, E22, E33, E23, E13 and E12, containiing the relevant information needed for the calculation of the stress tensor
+This script reads the output from the Abinit simulations and writes the files E11, E22, E33, E23, E13 and E12, containiing the relevant information needed for the calculation of the elastic constants tensor

 4. Finally, run the python script `ElasticConstantsCalculatorEigenNye3.py`.
 This script will output the elastic constants tensor and some other additional information.